SAP-samples/teched2025-XP261/exercises/ex5/README.md

 1. Navigate to your SAP BTP subaccount

-2. Click on **Users**
+2. Click on **Role Collections**

-3. Identify your user and check the **Role Collections** assigned.
+3. Identify your role collection **FINANCE_ADMIN_`NNN`** and check that your user **jsmith`NNN`@bestruncorp.onmicrosoft.com** is correctly assigned.

 <img src="/exercises/ex5/images/S5-11.png">

 ## Summary

 Congratulations!
-You have now successfully configured and tested your end to end provisioning flow.
+You have now successfully completed this hands-on session and configured and tested your end-to-end provisioning flow.